Rotman Commerce Specialists

 The Specialist in Finance and Economics is designed for those who wish to pursue graduate studies or a career in finance or economics.
 Faculty are drawn from the Rotman School of Management – the leading business school in Canada for finance – and the Faculty of Arts and Science, which boasts the nation’s top-ranked economics department.
 Moreover, Rotman Commerce is a Chartered Financial Analyst (CFA) Institute Program Partner, an internationally recognized designation certifying that the Rotman Commerce BCom has covered the generally accepted body of knowledge required by CFAs.
 To learn more about the CFA Institute Program Partnership, visit the CFA Institute’s website.

 Specialist in Management

-The Specialist in Management is for students who are interested in management education more broadly.
-Students pursuing the Management Specialist may choose to concentrate in one of five areas: Innovation and Entrepreneurship, International Business, Leadership In Organizations, Marketing, or Strategy.
+The Specialist in Management is for students who are interested in management education more broadly, and who want a more flexible path to their business career.
+Students pursuing the Management Specialist may choose to pursue a focus in one of four areas: Finance, Leadership in Organizations, Marketing, or Strategy and Innovation.
 The flexibility of this program provides students with the room to pursue a minor, or even a second major within the Faculty of Arts and Science.